Understanding the Singleton Pattern in Kotlin

 }

-Option A: Using by lazy (Recommended)
+Option A: by lazy (preferred)

 class ConfigManager private constructor(val serverUrl: String) {